 Asbestos is a natural fibrous rock.
 It was widely used within homes and other buildings until 1999.
 There are three main types:

 Asbestos acts as an insulator (to keep heat in and keep out cold), has good fire protection properties and protects against corrosion.
-Because of this, you may find it in many common products including ceiling tiles, pipe insulation, boilers and sprayed coatings.
+Because of this, you may find it in many construction materials and building fittings including ceiling tiles, pipe insulation, boilers and sprayed coatings.
 It was extensively used from the 1950s through to the mid-1980s but can be found in buildings built before the year 2000.